B2B companies will reach $12 trillion in total revenue by 2020; in 2012, the number was only $5.5 trillion. That’s a steep increase.

 The ideal B2B checkout process can be described in one word: flexible.

 In B2C, businesses generally want to go as quickly as possible.
 You want the customer to “buy now”.
 In B2B, this often is not possible.
 In B2B, the sales process is often slow-burning, with customer-to-seller interactions (sales and support calls) extending the process.
-Your checkout process needs to be able to fit all of the unique needs of your customer base, or else you will be missing out on a great deal of sales.
+Your checkout process needs to be able to fit all of the unique needs of your customer base, or else you will be missing out on a lot of sales.

 Customer Registration Is Near-Mandatory

-In B2C ecommerce, guest checkouts (where the customer doesn’t have to register to complete the checkout) has its merits.
+In B2C marketing for e-commerce, guest checkouts (where the customer doesn’t have to register to complete the checkout) has its merits.
 In B2B, it’s almost always a better decision to make customers register on your site before a transaction is completed.
 B2B customers are definitely long term, and it will make more sense to give them their own account logins to view their order history and review transaction details, while also giving them the option to reorder quickly.

 Informational Content Is Your Best Weapon

 We’ve already addressed the fact that B2B sales are fairly complex.
-Because of this you will need educational content to guide your customers through the buying process.
+Because of this, you will need educational content to guide your customers through the buying process.